 How do we do justice and avoid injustice through political activity?
 We explore the possibilities and pitfalls of the search for justice by considering classic theories of justice, studying citizen action and the policy process, and examining case studies of specific issues such as health care, same-sex marriage, human trafficking or other issues of current concern.
-Satisfies Community: Political Science.
+Satisfies IS - Community: Political Science.
+Fulfills half of General Education Social Sciences requirement.
 Liberal Arts.